SAMA-UW/blessed/README.md

 # blessed
-Create your own version of the official version of the repository
+How to create your own version of the official version of the repository

 Step 1: Create a fork of the blessed repository